 Reality is obscured from the actuality we experience.
 The miscreant mind deceives.

 Nature and life are wonders which empirical science cannot construe.
-The system of knowledge presented by Ishi Nobu succeeds where science falters: accounting for all phenomena and doing so as a cohesive whole.
-Spokes of the Wheel explains what otherwise cannot be comprehended.
+The system of knowledge presented by Ishi Nobu succeeds where science falters: holistically accounting for all phenomena, explaining what otherwise cannot be comprehended.
 In synthesizing all that is known, Spokes contains essential information to make sense of the world you live in, and to make the most of being alive.